brettcannon/python-launcher/README.md

 ## Polish
 1. Have `--list` somehow denote activated virtual environment?
    * What does the Windows launcher do in this case?
-   * Slight pain as there's no way to no the version of Python w/o executing it to query its version as virtual environments has no `major.minor`-named executable
-   * Maybe just denote that a virtual environment was detected?
 1. Read https://rust-lang-nursery.github.io/cli-wg/
 1. Provide a helpful error message based on requested version when no interpreter found
 1. Start using [`human-panic`](https://github.com/rust-clique/human-panic)
-1. Make sure all error cases have appropriate error codes and human-readable results
+1. Make sure all error cases have appropriate exit codes and human-readable results
 1. Man page?
 1. [`PYLAUNCH_DEBUG`](https://docs.python.org/3.8/using/windows.html#diagnostics)?